Updated: Nov 28, 2022

 Choosing the best conservatorship for your family isn't as straightforward as it might seem.
 A conservatorship lawyer will help you understand the differences between the different types of conservatorships and determine which one is best for your family.

-You won't have the ability to care for your loved one if you apply for and obtain the wrong conservatorship.
+You won't be able to care for your loved one if you apply for and obtain the wrong conservatorship.
 A conservatorship lawyer may assist you in obtaining the appropriate conservatorship and, as a result, obtaining an effective power of attorney for your loved one.

 2. If you don't plan ahead, you'll end up with a court-appointed guardian.

-During the conservatorship application process, an investigator may meet with the prospective conservatee, and the conservatee must attend the conservatorship hearing unless they are unable to do so due to illness.
+During the conservatorship application process, an investigator may meet with the prospective conservatee, and the conservatee must attend the conservatorship hearing unless they cannot do so due to illness.

-The judge will decide that the prospective conservatee should be represented by an attorney at the hearing.
+The judge will decide that an attorney should represent the prospective conservatee at the hearing.
 If this is the case, the conservatee will be given a lawyer by the judge.
 That conservatorship lawyer may not be the best choice to represent a member of your family.

 You won't need a court-appointed lawyer if you employ a conservatorship lawyer before the trial.
-They'll make sure you're armed for everything you'll need to protect the rights of the future conservatee.
+They'll ensure you're armed for everything you'll need to protect the rights of the future conservatee.

 3. You'll Need an Attorney to File a Conservatorship Petition